cameronmaske/cameronmaske.com-v2/src/pages/using-pytest-with-django/index.md

 date: 2015-12-08
 published: true
 tags: DEVELOPMENT
-intro: todo
+intro: Life's too short to waste time on testing boilerplate.
+Learn how to get pytest up and running on your Django Project.
 ---
-When it comes to testing in python pytest is my favorite testing tool. pytest is a testing framework that strips out boilerplate and adds a whole bunch of sensible utilities to make your tests more pythonic.
+When it comes to testing in python `pytest` is my favorite testing tool. `pytest` is a testing framework that strips out boilerplate and adds a whole bunch of sensible utilities to make your tests more pythonic.
 In this post we'll cover how to add that awesomeness to a Django project.

 This is a cross-post of a post I did for the [TrackMaven Engine Room](http://engineroom.trackmaven.com/blog/using-pytest-with-django/).